 Yes, BART and/or a MUNI bus will get you to our San Francisco Bay Area class locations.

 Achievements that would ordinarily take arduous effort and significant time are suddenly accomplished without effort in a short time.
 This is the experience of students at Miracle Swimming.
 Because we use a new paradigm of teaching and learning, a system that goes straight to the heart of the matter, you spend no time spinning your wheels or practicing something irrelevant: every moment of class leads you to a new understanding and ability.

 Your web site sounds too good to be true.
 Is it for real?

-Yes, it's for real.
+Yes, it’s for real.
 There are ways you can check it out further before taking classes.
 Feel free to call and ask your questions at 800-723-SWIM (7946).
 You can read our book and see the video.
-Our free Learn-to-Swim Radio Show episodes (13) are chock full of fabulous information that will begin to heal you.
-Our Learn About MSI Video is free on this web site here and at About/Learn About MSI Video.
-You can read our Student Comments page which lists all students' comments and we can provide endless references.
+Our free Learn-to-Swim Radio Show episodes (13) are chock full of fabulous information that will change your thinking.
+You can read our Student Comments page which lists all students’ comments.
+We can provide endless references.

 Why do your classes cost what they cost?